itsdanli/dan_blog/_books/atomic-habits.markdown

 layout: book
 title: Atomic Habits by James Clear
 ---

 _Read November 2020_

-_How I liked it: 7/10_
+_How I recommend it: 7/10_

+_This book has been floating around my feed recently so I decided to give it a read.
+If you are struggling with elminating bad habits and building good ones (basically the title of this book), this is a good start.
+Most ideas are simplistic, which is great and straight to the point.
+Foundationally, habit building is **simple** since we are just a collection of them.
+Understanding the surface level psychology behind formation can lead you to being more self-aware which is one of the key points!_

-> “Plants are born tender and pliant; dead, they are brittle and dry.
+> “Men are born soft and supple; dead they are stuff and hard.
+Plants are born tender and pliant; dead, they are brittle and dry.
 Thus whoever is stiff and inflexible is a disciple of death.
 Whoever is soft and yielding is a disciple of life.
 The hard and stiff will be broken.
 The soft and supple will prevail. —LAO TZU”

+## Notes

 # 1. Make it Obvious
 The brain is a prediction machine — continuously taking in information and analyzing it.
 With enough practice you can predict outcomes without consciously thinking about it